brunov25/openmoney/README.md

 Copy config.php.template to config.php and edit the database credentials and admin emails etc

+populate the space table with a blank record

 To learn more about what Open Money is and why you should use it, visit http://openmoney.editme.com/nowofmoney

 Blog: http://openmoney.blogspot.ca/